helrond/clbsj.org/_posts/2021-06-08-scholar-activist-encounter-new-ways-of-seeing-mark-5-1-20.md

 The evening will be hosted by [Dong Hyeon Jeong](https://clbsj.org/about/leadership/dong-hyeon-jong/) and [Nicholas Johnson](https://clbsj.org/about/leadership/nicholas-a-johnson/), members of the CLBSJ Board.
 This event is a part of the Alternative Seminary's course ["The Radical Way of Jesus: An eight-week online study of the Gospel of Mark"](https://mailchi.mp/9557cc074792/alternative-seminary-course-on-the-gospel-of-mark?e=7bde532e58) and is co-sponsored by the Open Door Community and Bartimaeus Cooperative Ministries.

 Scroll down for more information on the speakers.

-Image Credit: Illustration of Jesus Exorcising the Gerasene Demoniac by Katolophyromai from [commons.wikimedia.org](https://commons.wikimedia.org/wiki/File:Illustration_of_Jesus_exorcizing_the_Gerasene_demoniac.jpg).
-Used with permission under the Creative Commons Attribution-Share Alike 4.0 International license.

 --------------